dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ### Add

 Here's where we specify which kexts to load, in what specific order to load, and what architectures each kext is meant for.
+By default we recommend leaving what ProperTree has done, however 32-Bit CPUs please see below:

+::: details More in-depth Info

 The main thing you need to keep in mind is:

 * Load order
   * Remember that any plugins should load *after* its dependencies